![]() |

 is optional.
 If fragmentation is not supported, the SOCKS server should

-drop any datagram whose FRAG
+drop any datagram whose FRAG is other than 0x00.

 The SOCKS server relays UDP datagrams silently without notifications to the client.
 The server is also allowed to drop datagrams it cannot or will not relay.
 The server MUST drop datagrams from any source other than the client.